emedware/omni18n/README.md

 });
 ```

-:exclamation: For obvious security reasons, never `eval` a string argument.
+> :warning: For obvious security reasons, never `eval` a string argument

-Where `TContext` contains mostly the `locale` (the object containing all the language specification)
+Where `TContext` contains mostly the `client` (the object containing all the language specification)
 The arguments will mainly be strings or object when flat named lists are specified

 The syntax to use them is `{processor | arg1 | arg2}`.